TomatenKuchenDEV/docs/docs/moderation/antiraid.md

 :::warning Community servers only

-Only available on Discord community servers due to Discord not enabling "Pause invites" for bots on other servers.
+Only available on Discord community servers due to Discord not enabling "Pause invites" for apps on non-community servers.

 :::